bitcrusherr/Lukso-Validator-Monitoring/README.md

 # Lukso-Validator-Monitoring
 Monitor your lukso validator using a few apps put togethor and a modified eth dashboard!

-This is assuming you have already setup promethues and grafana and have those connected.

-Running the setup.sh will only install coin-exporter and node exporter for more data Those two exporters allow you to get LYX coin price and system metrics.
+setup.sh can install but not fully configure the following:
+Grafana
+Prometheus
+Node-Exporter
+JSON-Exporter
+Blackbox_Exporter

-1 - Run setup.sh follow instructions will download both exporters if you choose and clean up files
+1 - Run setup.sh follow instructions

 2 - You will need to edit Promethue.yml and add to the scrape configs (Check promethues.yml for the data)